microsoft/purview-data-governance-masterclass/Lab-09 - Data Quality Management.md

 To configure the data source connections for Data Quality, follow the steps below:

 1. Select the Data Quality sub-menu under Health management from the left hand menu in the Purview Studio.
-2. Select the Business domain that you want to configure the data source connections for.
+2. Select the Governance domain that you want to configure the data source connections for.
 3. Click on the Manage button and select Connections from the drop down menu.
 This will open the Connections screen.
 4. Click on the New button to open the Create connection panel.
 5. Add a display name